 Thumb vs. Finger Control

-This is the biggest choice.
+This is the biggest choice you’ll make.
 Thumb-operated trackballs (Logitech M575S, MX ERGO S, Perixx) position the ball at the thumb, leaving your fingers free for clicking.
-They’re more common and have a faster learning curve.
+They’re more common, have a shorter learning curve, and suit most people coming from a regular mouse.

 Finger-operated trackballs (Elecom HUGE, Kensington Expert, SlimBlade) use your index and middle fingers to roll the ball.
-They tend to offer more precision and are preferred by designers and engineers who need fine cursor control.
+They tend to offer more precision for fine cursor work and are preferred by designers, engineers, and anyone who does detailed pixel-level work.
+The adjustment period is longer but the precision payoff is real.

 Ball Size Matters

-Larger balls (50mm+) offer more precision because small hand movements translate to smaller cursor movements.
+Larger balls (50mm+) offer more precision because small hand movements translate to smaller cursor movements — making accurate clicks easier.
 The Kensington Expert and SlimBlade Pro use 55mm balls.
-The Logitech options use 34mm balls.
-If you do detailed work requiring precise cursor placement, bigger is better.
+Logitech options use 34mm balls.
+If you do detailed work requiring precise cursor placement, go bigger.

 Ambidextrous vs. Right-Hand Only

-Most trackballs are designed for right-hand use.
-If you’re left-handed, your choices narrow significantly: the Kensington Expert Wireless and SlimBlade Pro are both genuinely ambidextrous, not just symmetrically-shaped.
-Most Logitech and Elecom models are right-hand only.
+Most trackballs are designed for right-hand use only.
+If you’re left-handed, your options narrow significantly: the Kensington Expert Wireless and SlimBlade Pro are both genuinely ambidextrous — not just symmetrically-shaped.
+Every Logitech and Elecom model on this list is right-hand only.

 Wireless vs. Wired

-All wireless trackballs use either Bluetooth, a 2.4GHz USB dongle, or both.
+All wireless trackballs use Bluetooth, a 2.4GHz USB dongle, or both.
 Bluetooth is better for clean setups and travel; a 2.4GHz dongle typically offers more reliable, lower-latency connection.
-Wired (like the Perixx) is lag-free by definition and great for older machines.
+Wired (like the Perixx) is lag-free and works on any machine without a dongle — good for older or locked-down computers.

 Budget Expectations